-What is Freemasonry Really All About?
+What is Freemasonry really all about?

-So what is Freemasonry really about?
+So what is Freemasonry really all about?

 It is about FELLOWSHIP, FUN, CARING AND CHARITY

-Churches you may know are supposed to be good at this kind of thing but I know you can slip in and out of churches sometimes without so much as a word from anyone, except perhaps the vicar on the doorstep afterwards.
+Churches you may know are supposed to be good at this kind of thing but we all know that you can slip in and out of churches sometimes without so much as a word from anyone, except perhaps the Vicar on the doorstep afterwards.
 That is really sad.
 It can’t happen in a Lodge.
-Always there is the welcoming word, always someone is ready to put themselves out to make you feel at home.
+There is always the welcoming word – always someone is ready to put themselves out to make you feel at home.
 That’s Fellowship.
 That’s partly what Masonry is about.

 Our idea of Charity has developed.
-Our care for our own people and their dependants goes from strength to strength, but alongside it is the growing recognition that, because we are part of society, we share the duty of all citizens to care for others and this has become a much bigger part of Masonic charity for which we should all be rightly very proud.
-I do believe in the Charity work we do, however, in my opinion Freemasonry is not a Charity or Fundraising organisation, although at times recently it has felt like it as more and more demands seem to be made on us.
+Our care for our own people and their dependents goes from strength to strength, but. alongside it, is the growing recognition that, because we are part of society, we share the duty of all citizens to care for others This element has become a much larger part of Masonic charity for which we should all, rightly, be very proud.We do believe strongly in the charitable work we do, however, in the opinion of many today, Freemasonry is not a charitable or fundraising organisation, although at times recently it has felt like it as more and more demands seem to be made on us.

 Freemasonry means different things to each of those who join.
 For some it’s about making new friends and acquaintances.
 For others it’s about working together to help deserving causes.
-But for them all, it is an enjoyable hobby.
+But for us all, it is an enjoyable hobby.

-For some its biggest draw is the fact that members come from all walks of life and meet as equals whatever their race, religion or position in society.
+For some, its biggest draw is the fact that members come from all walks of life and meet as equals whatever their race, religion or position in society.

 We should consider ourselves very lucky and reflect on our good fortune.